 As a result of attending this course, participants should be able to:

 Luis Alejandro Nagy, PhD, is a psychoanalyst and a computer scientist who practices in Arcadia, CA. In addition, he works as Chair of the IPA Social Media Committee and member of NCP.
-He is also a member of the Training Committee and a supervisor at the Rose City Center, Pasadena.
-With a special interest in films and communications, he serves as advisor to the Website Editorial Committee of the IPA and was former Chair of Communications of the Federation of Psychoanalytic Societies of Latin-America.
-He is a Professor and a Training Analyst at the Chinese American Psychoanalytic Alliance and an international speaker promoting online safety and prevention through detection of pathological use of the internet in treating children and adults.
+He is also a member of the Training Committee and a supervisor at the Rose City Center in Pasadena.
+With a special interest in film and communications, he serves as advisor to the Website Editorial Committee of the IPA and was former Chair of Communications of the Federation of Psychoanalytic Societies of Latin-America.
+He is a Professor and a Training Analyst at the Chinese American Psychoanalytic Alliance and an international speaker promoting online safety and prevention through detection of pathological use of the Internet in treating children and adults.

 Thomas Brod, MD, Distinguished Life Fellow of the American Psychiatric Association, is an Associate Clinical Professor of Psychiatry at the UCLA Geffen School of Medicine.
 He is a senior faculty member at NCP and the co-coordinator of the Film and Mind Series.
-He is also on the faculty of the ISTDP Institute (Washington DC).
+He is also on the faculty of the ISTDP Institute (Washington, DC).